Advertiser Disclosure

 Do United PlusPoints expire?

-Yes, PlusPoints expire at the same time that your elite status expires.
+Yes, PlusPoints expire at the same time as your elite status, based on the status year every year.

 INSIDERS ONLY: UP PULSE